dbot77/rif_selrf/README.md

 #### Keywords:
 - Default Selenium and Robot Framework keywords are in format "My Keyword ABC" (first letter uppercase, all other letters lowercase, spaces between words)
 - Custom keywords are in format "my_keyword_xyz" (all lowercase with underscores, no spaces)
-- Upper/lowercase and space/underscore names are interpreted as the same keyword which will cause errors.
+- Upper/lowercase and space/underscore names are interpreted as the same keyword.
 Ex.
 "My Keyword" is the same as "my_keyword" (will cause error if you have both in your scripts)

 #### Variables:
 - Variable format is "my_variable" (all lowercase with underscores, no spaces)